How do you install a drywall repair patch?

 Prepare the Damaged Area:

 Use a utility knife or drywall noticed to take away any unfastened or broken drywall materials around the hole or broken area.
-Ensure that drywall contractor Sacramento around the hole are clean and clean.
+Ensure that drywall contractor Sacramento Links to an external site. around the hole are clean and clean.

 Cut or Prepare the Patch: